M-Grzymowicz/Banking-Customer-Churn---Analysis-and-Prediction/README.md

 ## Jupyter Notebooks

-This project consists of different Jupyter Notebooks that serve different purposes:
+This project includes two Jupyter Notebooks, each serving a distinct purpose:

 1. **banking_eda.ipynb**:
-This notebook focuses on explorative analysis of the dataset, showing statistics, distrihbution of certain features and their correlation to output behaviour (retain /churn).
-Apart of this analysis the final outcome of the notebook is data cleaning function which will be used in the banking_modeling.ipynb notebook.
+This notebook focuses on exploratory data analysis (EDA) of the dataset, presenting key statistics, feature distributions, and their correlation with the target variable (retained vs. churned customers).
+In addition to the analysis, the notebook produces a data cleaning function that will be reused in the banking_modeling.ipynb notebook.

 3. **banking_modelig.ipynb**:
-This notebook focuses on all possible models, e.g., KNN, logistic regression, random forest, which are applyed to the results of the EDA in previous notebooks.
-We could derive and optimal model, which is stored in rf_after_grid_search.pkl.
+This notebook focuses on applying various classification models—such as K-Nearest Neighbors, Logistic Regression, and Random Forest—to the preprocessed data from the previous notebook.
+After evaluating multiple approaches, the optimal model is identified and saved as rf_after_grid_search.pkl.